stefanos-86/Ray-Cast-Exercise/README.md

 * [Lazy Foo's tutorials on the SDL library](https://lazyfoo.net/tutorials/SDL/index.php)
 * [Permadi's essay on ray casting](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) - I did not look at the code examples.

+I knew that this techique was an important step in 3D technology.
+I had the gut feeling it was a revolution.
+But it took [Game Engine Black Book Wolfenstein 3D](https://archive.org/details/gebbwolf3d) (Fabien Sanglard, 2019), which I found a few months after coding this toy, to *actually open my eyes*.
+I believed they were geniuses.
+I was not giving them enough credit.

 ### Where can you go from here?
 Ray Casting is a very basic technique.
 But the principle is very close to what Ray Tracing does.
 This is a much more powerful techinque.